Need Study Leave

 1. Arrange cover for your absencet: in a hospital post, this means liaising with your peers.
 In a GP post, this means liaising with the practice manager.

-2. Fill out a study leave application/approval form.
-Forward this onto studyleave@bthft.nhs.uk who will confirm with the Training Programme Directors if your application can or cannot be approved.
+2. Fill out a study leave application/approval form and submit on ALM assigning to the TPD responsible for study leave.
 Forms must be submitted as far in advance as possible and no later than 6 weeks prior to the proposed leave.
 Time off for study leave must be agreed by your Trainer/Hospital Consultant and the Practice Manager/Rota Coordinator.

 3. If study leave is approved, go ahead and pay for the course yourself.
 If study leave is not approved a brief explanation will be provided.